oliviagillam/hello-world/lec04_notes_thursday.md

 # Announcements <h>

-* Attend optional “Ninja Hours.”
+* Attend optional “Ninja Hours”
-*Play around with Homework questions.
+* Play around with Homework questions.
 Exam questions might be variations of Homework questions.

 # General Questions <h>
 * Q: Do we always have 2 hws in one week?